davifrossard/traefik-auth-cloudflare/README.md

 $ docker network create traefik-auth

 # start traefik-auth-cloudflare
-# you need to set the auth domain you configured on cloudflare
+# you need to set the auth domain you configured on cloudflare and pass the audiences as env vars

-$ docker run -d --network traefik-auth --name traefik-auth-cloudflare akohlbecker/traefik-auth-cloudflare --auth-domain https://foo.cloudflareaccess.com
+$ docker run -d --network traefik-auth --name traefik-auth-cloudflare --env MYDOMAIN_COM=audience akohlbecker/traefik-auth-cloudflare --auth-domain https://foo.cloudflareaccess.com

 # add traefik to your `traefik-auth` docker network (left to the reader)